The Isle of Arran

 Arran is easily accessible from the Scottish mainland and less than an hour’s drive from Glasgow City, Glasgow and Prestwick International Airports.

-If you are travelling from outside Scotland, why not combine your visit to Arran with a visit to Glasgow; known as Scotland's 'Style Capital' for its fabulous shopping in the 'style mile' on Buchanan Street, The St Enoch Centre and designer boutiques around Merchant City.
+If you are travelling from outside Scotland, why not combine your visit to Arran with a visit to Glasgow; known as Scotland’s ‘Style Capital’ for its fabulous shopping in the ‘style mile’ on Buchanan Street, The St Enoch Centre and designer boutiques around Merchant City.
 The west end offers great restaurants, bars and cultural places to visit including the Mackintosh House and The Kelvingrove Art Gallery.
+Arran Holiday Retreats also has a fabulous west end apartment with exclusive availability during special events, such as The Commonwealth Games.
+More details to follow.

 Getting to Arran is easy from Glasgow City Centre with a direct rail link from Central Station (take your seats on the front part of the train) and a 50 minute journey in modern, efficient trains run by Scotrail to the ferry port at Ardrossan Harbour (wi-fi on board).